evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-07/readme.md

 ## Task #2 - deploy Deployment from lab-06

-If you completed `lab-06` and deleted Deployment we created during this lab, Deploy it again
+If you completed `lab-06` and deleted Deployment you created during this lab, re-deploy it again

 ```bash
 # Deploy lab6-task3-deployment.yaml Deployment